What is Titration?

 - Complexometric Titrations.

-The strength of an acid can be determined using a standard solution of the base is called acidimetry.
-In the same way, the strength of a base can be found with the help of a standard solution of an acid is known as alkalimetry.
-Both titrations involve in the neutralization of alkali.
+The strength of an acid can be determined using a standard solution of a base.
+This process is called acidimetry.
+In the same way, the strength of a base can be found with the help of a standard solution of an acid, which is known as alkalimetry.
+Both titrations involve in the neutralization reaction of an alkali.

 Or H+ + A– + B+ + OH– → B+ + A– + H2O

 The acid-base titration is based on the reaction that neutralization is between a base or an acidic and analyte.
 In this type, a reagent is mixed with the sample solution until it reaches the required pH level.
 This type of titration majorly depends on the track change in pH or a pH meter.

 The redox titration is also known as an oxidation-reduction reaction.
 In this type of titration, the chemical reaction takes place with a transfer of electrons in the reacting ions of aqueous solutions.
 The titrations are named after the reagent that is used in are as follows;

 - Iodimetric and Iodometric Titrations

 In this titration, the potassium permanganate is used as an oxidizing agent.
 It is maintained with the use of dilute sulphuric acid.
 Here is the equation.

 2KMnO4 + 3H2SO4 → K2SO4 + 2MnSO4 + 3H2O + 5[O]